Rajpratik71/eucalyptus-wiki/AWS-Tools.md

 ## Recommended tools

-**[s3cmd](https://github.com/eucalyptus/eucalyptus/wiki/HowTo-use-s3cmd-with-Eucalyptus)**.  s3cmd is the preferred command-line tool for working with Eucalyptus Walrus and AWS S3.
+**[s3cmd](https://github.com/eucalyptus/eucalyptus/wiki/HowTo-use-s3cmd-with-Eucalyptus)** is the preferred command-line tool for working with Eucalyptus Walrus and AWS S3.

+**[[AWS Toolkit for Eclipse]]** also works well with Eucalyptus.

 ## Other tools

-**[http://www.eucalyptus.com/eucalyptus-cloud/tools/s3curl](s3curl)**.
+**[s3curl](http://www.eucalyptus.com/eucalyptus-cloud/tools/s3curl)**.
 S3 Curl is a tool that allows users to interact with Eucalyptus Walrus and AWS S3.

-**[https://github.com/mitchellh/vagrant-aws](Vagrant AWS Plug-In)**.
+**[Vagrant AWS Plug-in](https://github.com/mitchellh/vagrant-aws)**.
 Vagrant is a tool for managing virtual machines on a local system, and also provides a plug-in that allows users to manage their AWS instances with Vagrant configuration files.
 The plug-in also works for Eucalyptus.

 *****